Constitution of the Campus Faculty Association

 ARTICLE IV: OFFICERS

-The officers of the organization will include President, Vice President, and Treasurer.
+The officers of the organization will include President or Co-Presidents, Vice President, and Treasurer.
 The duties and terms of office of those individuals are specified in the Bylaws.

 ARTICLE V: COMMITTEES

-1. The Executive Committee consists of the officers of the organization, representatives elected by the members to the AFL-CIO of Champaign County, the chairpersons of all the Standing Committees and up to five members selected by the President and approved by the officers and elected representatives.
+The Executive Committee consists of the officers of the organization (President or Co-Presidents, Vice-President, Treasurer), representatives elected by the members to the AFL-CIO of Champaign County, the chairpersons or co-Chairpersons of all the Standing Committees and up to five members selected by the nominating committee and approved by the executive committee and membership.

 ARTICLE VI: AUTHORITY OF THE MEMBERSHIP